You've thought about it enough. Your body knows the way through.

 Brainspotting works there, in the place where the body holds what the mind keeps circling.

-Brainspotting is a body-based, neuroscience-informed therapy built on a principle that is simple and, once experienced, makes complete sense:
+Brainspotting is a body-based, neuroscience-informed therapy built on a principle, 'Where you look affects how you feel.'

 By finding a specific eye position linked to where you're holding tension, emotion, or sensation in your body, Brainspotting accesses the deeper parts of the brain involved in trauma and emotional memory, the parts that don't respond to logic or language, but do respond to this.